 Truth be told, top sheets can be quite an inconvenience in our hectic, modern lives.
 Sure, they may keep our duvets clean and add warmth during the colder months, but top sheets add even more time to the chore that is making our bed.
 Even worse, they have a tendency to end up scrunched up at the bottom of our beds come sunrise - that’s one extra sheet to wash that isn’t even helping to keep our duvet clean!

 Chances are if you’re reading this from a European country, you don’t use a top sheet anyway; favouring only a fitted bottom sheet and a duvet.
 Our transatlantic cousins in America, however, are still more accustomed to their extra bed linen.
-Likewise, younger people are even less likely to use top sheets.
+Likewise, younger people are even less likely to use top sheetseven less likely to use top sheets.
 If the benefits are being outweighed by the inconvenience for the newer generations, maybe it’s time for us to admit defeat and join the movement.
 But could you get by with just a fitted sheet and a duvet?

 Do Top Sheets Affect the Benefits of a Memory Foam Mattress?